kelaki0/60-Days-of-Code/BMI-Calculator/README.md

 Overview

-The application consists of a single JavaScript file that interacts with an HTML page and optional CSS for styling.
+The application consists of a single JavaScript file that interacts with an HTML page and a CSS for styling.
 When the user enters their height and weight and clicks a button, the app calculates the BMI, displays the numerical result, and indicates the corresponding weight condition based on standard BMI categories.

 Code Explanation

-Below is a detailed breakdown of the JavaScript code, explaining each component and its functionality.
+Below is a breakdown of the JavaScript code, explaining each component and its functionality.

 1. Variable Declarations and Setup